 If you’re looking to get fitter, trimmer and lighter – not to mention healthier – then cycling is a great way to lose weight.
 It’s efficient, enjoyable, easy to slot into a busy day and, best of all, has emotional and mental benefits as well as physical ones.
 What’s not to like?

 In fact, we’ve found 27 reasons to love cycling, and if an activity is enjoyable, studies show you are much more likely to stick with it.
-This is hardly rocket science, but is a big plus when it comes to trying to shed some weight.
+This is hardly rocket science, but is a big plus when it comes to trying to shed some weight and improving fitness.

 How to lose weight by cycling: 14 tips to help you shed the pounds